Frequently Asked QuestionsFrequently Asked Questions on Submitting Written and/or Oral Comments on Proposed Regulations.

 A. Persons wishing to address the SBE on a subject (i.e. amendment, repeal, or adoption of a regulation) to be considered at a particular meeting are asked to notify the SBE Office by telephone, (916) 319-0827, or fax (916) 319-0175, by 12:00 PM (noon) of the third working day before the scheduled meeting/hearing, stating the subject they wish to address, the organization they represent (if any), and the nature of their testimony.
 The presiding officer reserves the right to impose time limits on presentations as may be necessary to ensure that the agenda is completed.
 View current and past agendas for the SBE.

-A. The Administrative Procedures Act, which defines the process for amending regulations, does not require that the CDE provide an oral or writtenreturn response to the commenter or that the comments are posted to the CDE website.
+A. The Administrative Procedures Act, which defines the process for amending regulations, does not require that the CDE provide an oral or written response to the commenter or that the comments are posted to the CDE website.
 However, if you submitted public comments in a timely manner, your comments will be summarized in a document called the Final Statement of Reasons (FSR).
 This document is submitted to the Office of Administrative Law (OAL) in the final rulemaking file along with the submitted public comment.
 The FSR must demonstrate that each relevant, timely comment has been considered.
-Once the rulemaking file has been completed and has been sent to OAL, anyone may request a copy of the FSR.
+Once the rulemaking file has been completed and sent to OAL, anyone may request a copy of the FSR.
 All public comments are subject to disclosure under the California Public Records Act.

-Q. How can I be notified of regulations being sent out by the CDE or the SBE?
+Q. How can I be notified of regulations being sent out by the CDE, SSPI or the SBE?

-A. The CDE has an “interested parties” mailing list of individuals who have requested notification of all regulations that will be placed in the California Notice Registry.
-If you would like to have your name added to this list, send an e-mail to firstname.lastname@example.org, stating your name and an e-mail address to which a copy of the regulatory action can be sent.
+A. The CDE has an “interested parties” mailing list for those who have requested notification of all regulations that will be placed in the California Notice Registry.
+If you would like to be added to this list, send an email to firstname.lastname@example.org.

 Q. Who do I contact if I have a question with regards to the content of the regulations?